swiftwasm/blog.swiftwasm.org/Content/posts/5-5-released.md

 ```

 Also, in this version of JavaScriptKit we're simplifying the `JSClosure` API.
 You no longer need to
-release instances of this class manually, they're automatically garbage-collected by the browser
+release instances of this class manually, as they will be automatically garbage-collected by the browser
-after your Swift code no longer has any references to them.
+after neither your Swift code nor the JavaScript runtime hold any references to them.
 This is achieved with the new
 `FinalizationRegistry` Web API, for which we had to significantly increase minimum browser versions
 required for JavaScriptKit to work.
 See [`README.md`](https://github.com/swiftwasm/JavaScriptKit#readme)
 in the project repository for more details.